 Wondering what the big deal is about out-of-season seafood, suckling pigs or foie gras; why a smaller menu is actually a good thing; and why ‘sustainability’ remains such a buzzword on the restaurant scene, locally and globally?
-The judges of the Eat Out Woolworths Sustainability Award will be able to answer all these questions and more at a workshop for interested chefs and restaurant owners in Cape Town on 18 June and Joburg on 24 June).
+The judges of the Eat Out Woolworths Sustainability Award will be able to answer all these questions and more at a workshop for interested chefs and restaurant owners in two free workshops (in Cape Town on 18 June and Joburg on 24 June).

-Read more about the criteria and enter here.
-The winner of the 2018 Eat Out Woolworths Sustainability Award will be announced at this year’s Eat Out Mercedes-Benz Restaurant Awards in November.
+Read more about the criteria here.
+The winner of the 2019 Eat Out Woolworths Sustainability Award will be announced at this year’s Eat Out Mercedes-Benz Restaurant Awards in November.

 Want to attend the workshop?
 Email Bianca Prins at email@example.com to book your spot now.